-The System Builder is used to create HPMS with the memory subsystem double-data rate (MDDR) and DDR initialization subsystems.
-The MDDR in HPMS is configured to use the LPDDR interface.
+The System Builder is used to create high performance memory subsystem (HPMS) with the MDDR and DDR initialization subsystems.
+The memory subsystem double-data rate (MDDR) in HPMS is configured to use the LPDDR interface.
 The AXI interface in the DDR FIC subsystem routed to the FPGA fabric.